A “Resource Out of Place”

 Of the many costs of soil erosion—vitiated wildlife habitat, shrunken water reservoirs, clogged drainage systems, reduced recreation, contaminated water—none is more worrisome in the long run than the loss of the agricultural productivity of the land itself.
 State officials calculate that farm soil productivity has dropped at an average annual rate of 0.022 percent, or 11 percent over the last century.
 The cost at current prices of the crops that were not harvested in Illinois as a result of this drop in productivity has been estimated to be $110 million a year.

 This decline seems miniscule.
-But productivity losses would be much higher were it not for the massive infusions of artificial fertilizers.
+But output losses would be much higher were it not for the massive infusions of artificial fertilizers.
 (Land planted in corn without fertilizers continuously since 1876 at the University of Illinois’s Morrow Plots at Urbana yields roughly 50 bushels per acre on average.
 That is evidence of the remarkable fertility of the old Grand Prairie soils.
 But in 1979—admittedly a record year—average yield in the rest of Champaign County was 144 bushels, and the average yield over the last four years is 119 bushels.)
 Evidence indicates that fertilizer application, particularly of nitrogen, may have reached a point of diminishing returns.
-Although it is a rough correlation at best, corn yields in Illinois went up by only 10 percent from 1975 to 1979, while nitrogen application increased by 25 percent during the same period.
+Although it is a rough correlation at best, corn yields in Illinois went up by only ten percent from 1975 to 1979, while nitrogen application increased by 25 percent during the same period.

 Experts predict that if erosion is controlled, corn yields in Illinois should increase by 20 bushels per acre or about 20 percent over the next 30 years.
-Such increases will be vital if the state's farmers are to meet increased global demand and, more importantly, keep pace with the spiralling costs of farming.
+Such increases will be vital if the state's farmers are to meet increased global demand and, more importantly, keep pace with the spiraling costs of farming.
 If erosion is not controlled, yields will still increase, but very slowly—much more slowly than anticipated increases in production costs.

 Illinois farmers have long since passed the point at which they drew on the soil itself for nutrients.
 And there remains the chance that a technological breakthrough will obviate the further productivity losses caused by erosion, much as the exhaustion of the soil after the first century of intensive farming was remedied by massive doses of medicinal fertilizers.
 Among the possibilities are crop varieties that make more efficient use of nutrients, such as corn plants which (like soybeans) would capture their own nitrogen from the air.